The perfect mix of modern comforts and charming old town vibes, we uncover this gem of a destination just a short 4-hour flight from Singapore.

 A new way to earn KrisFlyer Miles

 Traditionally apart from flying, you could only earn KrisFlyer miles through spending on credit cards.
-Unfortunately, this option is out of the question for those still studying, or before one’s annual incomes hit the minimum requirements for miles credit cards.
+Unfortunately, this option is out of the question for those still studying, or before our annual incomes hit the minimum requirements to sign up for a credit card.

-But with the new KrisFlyer UOB debit card & account, you can now earn KrisFlyer miles when you spend a min. of $500 on the card and save with a minimum deposit balance of $3,000 in the account.
+With the KrisFlyer UOB debit card & account, you can earn KrisFlyer miles when you spend a min. of $500 on the card and save with a minimum deposit balance of $3,000 in the account.
 With every tier of savings, you get to earn bonus KrisFlyer points that can give you between 1.4 to 5.4 KrisFlyer miles for each dollar spent.

 For example, if you’ve a monthly deposit balance of $20,000 and a monthly spend of $750, within a year you could redeem a flight to regional destinations such as Manila, Hanoi, Siem Reap, Phuket or Bangkok on Singapore Airlines or SilkAir.